ignacionf/spot/README.md

 # spot

-A simpel apple song filter.
+A simple apple top100 song filter.
+It exposes various api for:
+- Search the list by song name or artist
+- Get top 50
+- Get songs grouped by genre
+- Create/Delete a song

   Requires python >= 3.9

 ## Environ